wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-watchOS.md

 The code above is very similar to its [iOS counterpart](./PowerAuth-SDK-for-iOS.md#prepare-watch-connectivity).
 <!-- end -->

-The example above is implementing only a minimum set of methods from `WCSessionDelegate` protocol to make message passing work.
+The example above is implementing only a minimum set of methods from the `WCSessionDelegate` protocol to make message passing work.
 You also have to implement a very similar class for your IOS application.
 The important part is that at some point, both applications (iOS and watchOS) have to call `SessionManager.shared.activateSession()` to make the transfers possible.
 Once you activate your session on the device, you can use all APIs related to the communication.

 ### Configure PowerAuth for WatchKit